AfaqJaved/self-hosting/docmost/readme.md

 ## Nginx proxy manager

 This docker compose exposed the docmost service using nginx proxy manger running on network nginx (external).

+# Backup

+- Need to export database from postgres
+- Also need to export bucket from minio
+- Docmost uses docker volume which is useless